 The Group, with respect to its molasses-related operations, still faces volatility of local supply and prices of molasses since the current demand-supply situation may not be sustainable.
 When there is volatility in supply, the Group addresses this through regular monitoring of its molasses and alcohol requirements and covering them with forward supply contracts.
-The Group also imports a portion of its alcohol requirements whenever local supply cannot meet the Company's demand.
+The Group also imports molasses and alcohol requirements the local supply cannot meet.